micuentadecasa/agentsbase/README.md

 # agents generator

-insert the business case at the end of /docs/planning.md
+insert the business case at the end of /docs/planning.md, or /docs/planning_agents.md

 execute the /docs/planning.md with an agentic ide and it will create the agents in teh backend_gen folder